Canadian Network for International Surgery

 The Canadian Network for International Surgery (CNIS) is a non-profit organization that promotes the delivery of essential surgical care to underprivileged people in low-income countries.
 Its objective is also to reduce death and disability caused by any disturbances in normal functioning of the mind or the body that would require surgery.
-The CNIS emphasizes education in surgical work and techniques.
-It also works in surgical development and research.
+The CNIS emphasizes education in surgical development and research.